Connecting Talent to Opportunity Across the Aerozone

 We’re continuing to build on this, one conversation, one connection at a time.

-As more employers share their needs and more partners lean in, we have a real opportunity to strengthen the talent pipeline across the Aerozone and support long-term growth in our region.
+As more employers share their workforce needs and more partners lean in, we have a real opportunity to strengthen the talent pipeline across the Aerozone while supporting long-term growth throughout our region.

 Call to Action

-If you’re hiring or planning to, we should connect.
+If you’re hiring or planning to grow, we should connect.

-Start by posting your jobs on the Aerozone platform, and let’s set up a time to talk through your needs and how we can support your team.
+Start by posting your jobs on the Aerozone platform, and let’s set up a time to discuss your workforce needs and how we can support your team.

 https://jobs.theaerozone.org/